suzie13/Sushma_S_Chandra/projects/Whisker Robot/index.md

         type: paragraph
         title: "Loss"
         body: "
-        <br>In the classification models I used categorical loss entropy function to calculate the loss <br>
+        <br>In the classification models I used categorical coss-entropy function to calculate the loss <br>
         as the in classification there is a class (discrete value) prediction with a confidence level <br>
         or in other words probability of each of the classes it is trained on. <br>